 Australia is now a country where pretty much most people grasp the vibe of what a Welcome to Country is.
 Our top sporting codes sometimes breed a tornado of alcohol-fuelled and gambling-driven pain, but on the issue of putting the very basic notion of traditional ownership before the voting bogan and helping them make sense of it, they’ve mostly done good.

-Incidentally, this was the dwelling in which many early Crown Grants were actually written up, issued and proclaimed.
+Incidentally, this was the dwelling above (Brush Farm House) in which many early Crown Grants were actually written up, issued and proclaimed.
 Now the land is used to train officers to guard the descendants of the dispossessed and we don’t ever really talk about it.
 The Great Australian Silence over some very basic stuff, continues.

-My point is that a majority of Australian voters will be going into the August referendum with a greater level of understanding of their history.
-During Mabo No. 2, the overwhelming majority of the electorate, fearing the implications of Native Title on the family home would have run a mile from the notion of acknowledging pre-existing laws and customs.
+My point is that a majority of Australian voters will be going into the referendum with a greater level of understanding of their history.
+During Mabo No. 2 and Wik the overwhelming majority of the electorate, fearing the implications of Native Title on the family home would have run a mile from the notion of acknowledging pre-existing laws and customs.
 The Libs & Nats made sure they did.
-Let’s not let them do it again.
+Let’s not let them do it again with the Voice, using the same weaponry they’ve always drawn on; fear, scare-mongering and flat-out bulllllllshhiiiiiit.

 To date, the more traditional and well-known understanding of Cook’s subjective state of mind in taking possession of half a continent was that his acts were more akin to an agent of Empire staking a claim in land for the purpose of establishing a prior claim against another colonial power.
 This is essentially true.